 It’s Choose Privacy Week!
 It’s probably not printed on most calendars, but this week (developed by the American Library Association) is an important reminder for consumers to think critically and make more informed choices about their privacy.
-We think this is a great initiative, and wanted to pitch in with some tips on privacy settings for social media.
+It can help prevent identity theft – and consequent debt.
+As a nonprofit credit counseling agency, we think this is a great initiative, and wanted to pitch in with some tips on privacy settings for social media.

 How to Adjust Your Privacy Settings and Be Safe on Social Media

 - Click the drop down menu (top right) and select “settings”.

 - Select “privacy” from the left side menu.

 - You can also adjust other security settings by selecting “security” from the left side menu.

 There are several levels of privacy that you can adjust in Facebook, from what information people can see, to who can send you a friend request, to how you can be found.
 Tinker around and set the privacy to your liking.

 - Click on your profile icon (top right) and select “settings”.